weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 ### Auto-schema

-:::info Available in Weaviate versions `1.5.0` and higher
+:::info Available from version `v1.5`
 :::

 If you don't create a schema manually before adding data, a schema will be generated automatically.
 This feature is on by default, but can be disabled (e.g. in `docker-compose.yml`) by setting `AUTOSCHEMA_ENABLED: 'false'`.